Chist-Sergey/P3000TGBOT/README.md

 Created using "python-telegram-bot"

-Intended use: in a telegram group chat, controlled using the bot's own commands.
+Intended use: in a telegram group chat.

 Available commands:
-    /start - first thing you have to type for the bot to begin being active.

     /ya_rodilsa - set up a birthday date.
-    Examples:
-        Set up your birthday to today:
+    /ya_rodilsa - look up a birthday date.
+    /ya_oshibsa - remove a record of a birthday date

+    Examples (yes, it's that easy):
     /ya_rodilsa
-        Set up someone's birthday to today:
-            /ya_rodilsa @birthday_person
-        Set up someone's birthday to set date:
-            /ya_rodilsa @birthday_person DD:MM

-    /kogda_dr - look up a birthday date.
-    Examples:
-        Look up your birthday date:
-            /kogda_dr
-        Look up someone's birthday date:
-            /kogda_dr @birthday_person
-        Look up evey person whos birthday is matching the set date:
-            /kogda_dr DD:MM
+    /ya_oshibsa

 Instructions for the bot set-up:
-    From the bot's folder directory, create a ".env" file, wirte to it the following text:
+    1. From the bot's folder directory, create a ".env" file.
+    2. Wirte to it the following text:

-    "TG_BOT_TOKEN = ''".
+        TOKEN = ''

-    Paste your telegram bot key in the empty brackets.
+    3. Paste your telegram bot key in the empty brackets.
+        Example:

+        TOKEN = '5553535420:AABBCDJtttx-xlXsb055qOFrTH1s-c6yM22'

-    From the bot's folder directory, write in a console:
+    4. From the bot's folder directory, type in a console:

-    "make {your_platform_here}"
-    Options: mac, win, unx.
+        python3 -m venv venv
+        source venv/scripts/bin/Activate
+        pip3 install -r requirements.txt
+        python3 P3000.py

 To stop the bot, press the combination of keys while in a concole window:
     control + C

-The DB consists of two columns: the username and a birthday date in a format 'DD.MM' (without apostrophes).
+The DB consists of two columns: the username and a birthday date in a format: DD.MM (example: 31.12)

 TODO (in order):
-add blank files in the folders 'user_data', 'databases' update this documentation do something with this newline chaos!! trim those ugle chat id's take a look to use a different jobQueue option
+add blank files in the folders 'user_data', 'databases' make a valid makefile do something with this newline chaos!! trim those ugle chat id's take a look to use a different jobQueue option